On arrival you will be met by a private driver and delivered to your Christchurch accommodation.

 Explore the glacial icefalls of not one but two glaciers - Fox Glacier and Franz Josef Glacier.
 Discover up close their neve and unusual ice formations - landing on the snowfields is a highlight and will make for superb photos, snowballs and memories.
 A 30 minute flight with snow landing.
 Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.

 Explore some of the South Island's scenic highlights on a sightseeing journey from Fox Glacier to Wanaka.
-Set off from the small village of Fox Glacier and travel along the isolated and dramatically beautiful West Coast with its awe-inspiring landscape of native rainforest, wild coastlines and imposing mountain ranges.
 Cross over the Southern Alps through Haast Pass, the southernmost pass between the East and West coasts of the South Island.
 Enjoy picture-postcard views of the Queenstown lakes district as you travel east, arriving in the early afternoon in the charming lakeside town of Wanaka.

 You will be collected from the Wanaka coach stop and transferred to your accommodation.